This is a series of posts that detail how to create a Knowledge Management System or KMS.

 While working with our data, there comes a time when we encounter lists or projects that are not actionable now but are still important.
 In this case, we can put these into reference.
 These make it so we can access them when there is a need.

 Being in reference doesn’t also mean that we shouldn’t review what is inside regularly.
-I recommend we check these out at least once a week.
-I believe that everything we create should be reviewed and revised regularly.
+We should check these out at least once a week.
+Everything we create should be reviewed and revised regularly.
 Otherwise, data becomes stale.
 Once data becomes stale, we lose our trust in it.

 Tools for KMS

 There are a lot of notetaking tools out there, and there are lots of features to consider.
-The main consideration here is your KMS is tech-agnostic.
+The primary consideration here is your KMS is tech-agnostic.
 Your system can be made of separate tools, or you can use a single one.
-It doesn’t need to be digital (i.e., handwritten notebooks or planners), but in my opinion, digital will help a lot as cell phones are now ubiquitous.
-Also, a lot of tools also leverage AI now, and that can help you with some repetitive tasks.
+It doesn’t need to be digital (i.e., handwritten notebooks or planners), but digital will help a lot as cell phones and laptops are now ubiquitous.
+Also, many tools also leverage AI now, which can help you with some repetitive tasks.

-What I recommend is that you as the curator should have absolute confidence in using your tools.
-If you lose confidence in your system, you won’t be able to maintain it because you will simply not use it at all.
+As the curator, you should have absolute confidence in using your tools.
+If you lose confidence in your system, you won’t be able to maintain it because you will not use it at all.

 Some Considerations with your KMS